 CONSUMER RIGHTS ACT 2015

-In essence, the question of whether retailers are liable for collection of faulty goods depends on the circumstances.
+The question of whether retailers should arrange collection of faulty goods depends on the circumstances.
 In this scenario, it is unreasonable to expect a customer to take a ride-on lawnmower 28 miles away as it would require a van or trailer to do so.

 - Satisfactory quality